DriveMindLab/DarkDriving-ICRA-2026/README.md

 ```
 The arxiv link to the paper:https://arxiv.org/abs/2603.18067

-Also, under this LICENSE, OpenCDA is for non-commercial research only.
+Also, under this LICENSE, DarkDriving is for non-commercial research only.
 Researchers can modify the source code for their own research only.
 Contracted work that generates corporate revenues and other general commercial use are prohibited under this LICENSE.